 Ancient incense, sustainably harvested.

-Directions: Light the end of the smudge stick with a lighter or a match, and allow smudge to smolder and fill your space with the resinous scent of the west’s mountain-backcountry.
+Directions: Light the end with a lighter or a match, and allow it to smolder and fill your space with the resinous scent of the west’s mountain-backcountry.
 Relight as desired.
 Have a bowl of sand nearby to extinguish.
-Be careful with fire and never leave the burning smudge stick alone.
+Be careful with fire and never leave the burning stick alone.

 White Sage – Beautiful leaf clusters and enormous flowering stalks burst forth in the spring, painting streaks of white against the rusty green hillsides.